EddyLuten/bhreia.com/docs/campaigns/braving-bhreia/game-notes.md

 - Pasha's dagger is a Karambit
 - When Gadot was a child, he had a river raft that he named the SS Gadot
 - Tiran was a sickly child, Sophia was older when she had him
+- Sebastian got hooked on adventure stories as a kid and believed all of them, whether they were true or not

 ## Character Interviews